yochem/jq-playground.nvim/README.md

 ## Usage

 Navigate to a JSON file, and execute the command `:JqPlayground`.
-Two scratch buffers will be opened: a buffer for the JQ-filter and one for displaying the results.
+Two buffers will be opened: a buffer for the JQ-filter and one for displaying the results.
 Simply press `<CR>` (enter), or your keymap from setup, in the query window to refresh the results buffer.